xiaolai/insidebar-ai/MANUAL_TESTING.md

    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select the `insidebar-ai` folder
+   - **IMPORTANT: If extension was already loaded, click the reload button (↻) on the extension card**
-   - Reload the extension if already loaded
+   - This ensures the latest code is loaded

 2. Ensure you're logged into at least one AI provider:
    - ChatGPT (https://chatgpt.com)